Technical specialists and professionals for your business

 Transfer Limits for Foreigners in Korea

-When living in Korea as a foreigner, it’s important to understand the rules that apply to transferring money — both within the country and abroad.
-Banks in Korea apply transfer limits to foreign customers, and these limits vary depending on whether you have an Alien Registration Card (ARC), what type of visa you hold, and whether you can prove a source of income.
+When living in Korea as a foreigner, it’s important to understand the rules for transferring money — both within the country and for transfers abroad.
+Banks in Korea apply transfer limits for foreign customers, which may depend on whether you have an Alien Registration Card (ARC), what type of visa you hold, whether you can prove a source of income, or whether you can prove that the money earned in Korea has been correctly taxed.

 Domestic Transfers

-For transfers within Korea, there are generally no strict legal restrictions.
-However, banks apply default daily caps for security reasons.
-If you are new to Korea and have just opened your account, you can usually expect a daily transfer or withdrawal limit of between one and three million won (roughly 700–2,200 US dollars).
-This applies across all channels, including ATM withdrawals, online transfers, and mobile banking.
+There are generally no strict legal restrictions on transfers within Korea.
+However, banks apply daily caps on transfers or withdrawals for security reasons.
+If you are new to Korea and have just opened an account, you can usually expect a daily transfer or withdrawal limit of between one and three million won (roughly [700–2,200] US dollars).
+This applies to all money transfers, including ATM withdrawals, online transfers, and mobile banking.

 If you need higher limits, the process is straightforward but requires documentation.
-Bringing your employment contract, a certificate of employment, or proof of enrollment as a student will usually convince the bank to raise your daily cap.
+Bringing your employment contract, a certificate of employment, or proof of enrollment as a student, or a solid plus on the account may convince the bank to raise your daily cap.
 The request must be made in person at the branch.

 International Transfers

 Once you hold an ARC, international transfers become possible, but there are still limits.
 By default, foreigners without documented income can transfer up to 5,000 US dollars per transaction and 50,000 US dollars per year.
-To increase this ceiling, you must prove the source of your funds.
-For employees, this typically means providing an employment contract and a certificate of income or tax statement.
+To increase this ceiling, you must prove the source of your funds and that the money earned is properly taxed.
+For employees, this typically means providing an employment contract, a certificate of income (or pay slip) and a tax statement (if the pay slip does not show that the income has been taxed).
 Students may present enrollment certificates and, if relevant, documents showing tuition fees or living expenses.

 Spouses and dependents face slightly stricter rules.
-For example, a partner on a dependent visa with an ARC but no employment in Korea may not be able to send large sums abroad independently, since banks require evidence of income in the account holder’s own name.
+For example, a partner on a dependent (or family) visa with an ARC but no employment in Korea may not be able to send other sums than the limited amounts stated above (US 5,000/50,000) abroad independently, since banks require evidence of income in the account holder’s own name.
 In practice, the employed partner is usually the one who makes overseas remittances.

 Raising the Limits

 If you find yourself needing to transfer more than the default limit — for example, to support family abroad, pay for education, or purchase property — you can request an adjustment at your bank.
-You will need to present your ARC, employment contract, and tax records, and in some cases also documents proving the purpose of the transfer.
-With this evidence, banks can authorize transfers that match your income level or your declared financial obligations.
+You will need to present your ARC, employment contract, and tax records, and in some cases, you may also be asked for documents proving the purpose of the transfer.
+With this evidence, banks may authorize transfers that match your income level or your declared financial obligations.
+However, if a foreigner has a work visa, they can transfer all (net) amounts they have earned in Korea after proving that these amounts have been correctly taxed, without having to submit any further documents.
+Anyone can obtain such documentation upon request from any local tax office (this only takes a few minutes).

 Digital Certificates and Secure Banking in Korea

 When opening a bank account in Korea, foreigners will quickly encounter the concept of a digital certificate, also known as a login certificate (공동인증서, formerly 공인인증서).
-This is a core part of how banking, government services, and even tax or immigration platforms verify your identity online.
-Essentially, it serves as your digital ID for secure access to sensitive systems.
+This is a key component of online identity verification by banks, government agencies, and even tax or immigration authorities.
+Essentially, it serves as a digital ID for secure access to sensitive systems.

-A login certificate is a small digital file stored on your PC, smartphone, or USB drive that confirms your identity when performing online banking or government-related tasks.
-Until 2020, Korea relied almost exclusively on the official Authorized Certificate system, but reforms have allowed multiple types of authentication, including app-based login systems (like Kakao, PASS, KB Mobile, or Toss).
-Despite these newer methods, the digital certificate remains the most universally recognized credential, particularly for foreigners who may not yet have access to all mobile-based authentication tools.
+A login certificate is a small digital file stored on your PC, smartphone, or USB drive that confirms your identity when you perform online banking or official tasks.
+Until 2020, Korea relied almost exclusively on the official system of authorized certificates, but following reforms, several types of authentications are now possible, including app-based login systems (like Kakao, PASS, KB Mobile, or Toss).
+Despite these newer methods, the official digital certificate remains the most widely used form of access authorization, particularly for foreigners who may not yet have access to all mobile authentication tools.

 Why It Matters for Banking